Atlaspvp/AtlasUtils/README.md

 Plugin with helpful tools for factions, made to be used beside atlas spigot.

 #Features:
+##Config:
+Found in your plugins folder at AtlasUtils/config.yml

+Command | Permission
+- /reload (atlasutils.reload)

 ##FPS:
 Per Player toggle TNT and FallingBlock Visibility for TNT Cannons.